-Prior to visiting us, Please read our “Important Information” page here.
+THERE IS NO NEED TO BOOK A VISIT, JUST POP ALONG.
+However, Prior to visiting us Please read our “Important Information” page here.
 This contains vital details affecting the health and safety of our volunteers and visitors.

 Since we are a charity, we do not charge entry into the Farm.
 However, we respectfully SuGgest a donation of £1.50/ adult and £1/ child (equating to £5/ family of four).
 Our very small charity depends on the generosity of its visitors to survive.
 All donations, no matter how small, are always most gratefully received.
 We now have a contactless card reader available for your convenience, or you can leave a cash donation in our gate bucket.
 All donations go towards the care and welfare of our wonderful animals.

-To allow us to comply with the latest government guidelines for Covid-19, and to help keep everyone safe, the following conditions of entry will apply to all Visitors.
-These will be updated as and when government guidance changes, so please check back here before your visit.
+To allow us to comply with the latest government guidelines for Covid-19, and to help keep everyone safe, the following conditions of entry will apply to all Visitors. please check back here before your visit.
 We hope everyone understands the need for these changes and continues to support the farm as we all deal with the continuing pandemic.
 THANK YOU!

-Please be advised that the wearing of a face mask is now mandatory whilst Visitors are on Lamont Farm Project’s premises.
+Please be advised that the wearing of face masks is mandatory For VISITORS within ANY INDOOR AREAS on Our premises.
 This condition does not apply to children under 5 years of age and those carrying an exemption lanyard.

 During your visit we are happy to get animals out for children (under 12’s) to stroke, please do not lift the animals yourself.
-This is for their safety and yours.
-We will only be offering handling on the days we’re open between the times of 11am to 1pm, then from 1.30pm to 3pm.
+This is for their safety and yours. this is provided on request, entirely subject to the availability of our volunteers.

 Travel by foot

 Erskine is the ideal town for travel by foot.
 Approaching from Bridgewater, take the footpath past Park Mains football pitches up to Barrhill Road.
 We are in such a prime location why not incorporate Lamont Farm into your weekly stroll!